European Society of Toxicologic Pathology (ESTP)

 The internal focus is to update and inform the ESTP members about recent developments, changes and issues affecting guidelines and scientific standards which impact the daily work of toxicopathologists and correlated scientific fields.
 This should happen in an interactive fashion.
 Comments, proposals and criticism are welcome via email or in the Members Only area.
 The opinions and feed-back of the members will be a useful tool for the second focus:

-The external focus of the CSS is the generation of comments or position papers related to guidelines and scientific standards which are then released by the ESTP Board and sent towards the regulatory bodies as input to these draft guidelines.
-The CSS may also review draft Points to Consider documents (eg from other Societies) which could have an impact on our work and thus ensure partnership with international STP Regulatory & Guideline committes.
+The external focus of the CRSS is the generation of comments or position papers related to guidelines and scientific standards which are then released by the ESTP Board and sent towards the regulatory bodies as input to these draft guidelines.
+The CRSS may also review draft Points to Consider documents (eg from other Societies) which could have an impact on our work and thus ensure partnership with international STP Regulatory & Guideline committes.
 The process we follow is as follows:

 • If the Executive Board feel that the draft guideline could have a particularly significant impact on our work then a more proactive engagement of the Society's membership may be proposed (including an extension of time available, if possible).